hackclub/jams/jams/singles/voxel-animation/en-US.md

 ```

 Well that is it for loading 3D models!
-You should now see it but we have a slight problem, uhhh, it is a bit oversized isn't it, let's fix that.
+You should now see it, but we have a slight problem, uhhh, it is a bit oversized isn't it, let's fix that.

 ## Object Lighting and Scaling

 ### Scaling

-As you saw the model is a bit **too large** to fit in to the scene, so let's change it's scale.
+As you saw the model is a bit **too large** to fit in to the scene, so let's change its scale.
-On the arrow function change you can manipulate it's position, rotation or scale!
+On the arrow function change you can manipulate its position, rotation or scale!

 To scale you will use the `.scale.set(x, y, z)` method.
 i.e.